NuclearQuads/nuclearquads.github.io/setup.md

 # Software Setup

-The suggested configuration for a Pi can be found <a href="files/pisetup.sh">here</a>.

-This will do the following:
+This setup will do the following:

 - Install prerequisites